hoffa/kitten/README.md

 - By default only private IP addresses are returned.
 Use `--public` if you prefer public IPs.
 - You can change region using `--region`.

-If you're in a hurry, you just paste any text that contains instance IDs:
+If you're in a hurry, you can just paste any text that contains instance IDs:

 ```Shell
 $ kitten ip id prod-mongo-0901bc21990109ed4-eu my-hostname-06a2fc734534ef6d9